Russians reeling from soaring prices

 Calmly, the Russians prepare for the effects of the “deluge” of penalties.
 “The Americans promised us this economic war.
 It’s ok for now.
 But we feel that a crisis is coming”anticipates this close friend of one of the main Russian oligarchs.

 Connected to the Kremlin, these billionaires, outposts of Vladimir Putin’s system, find themselves targeted by American and European measures.
-While two of the most famous of them, Mikhail Fridman and Oleg Deripaska, have expressed doubts about the Russian offensive in Ukraine, many have not spoken publicly.
+While two of the most famous of them, Mikhail Fridman and Oleg Deripaska, have expressed doubts regarding the Russian offensive in Ukraine, many have not spoken publicly.
 But they don’t think less.

 → ANALYSIS.
 War in Ukraine: for the Russian oligarchs, Putin is no longer infallible